 ‘That’ time of the month!
-Yes that is the phrase mostly good men use instead of saying or asking about periods/menstruation/monthly hormonal cycle women go through.
-As there is no “time of the day/hour/minute/moment” to address men’s hormonal cycle so, the special phrase is used by the conservative society only for women.
-It provides unquestionably a ‘special’ attention to address women, particularly women’s sexuality.
-I won’t brag on her reproduction capability for which she had been kept inside house, because reproduction pays no economic influence that only productions do!
-Right?
-Even I won’t prolong the radical issues saying that, ‘menstruation is such a pain in ass, I should have been a boy instead!’
-I would rather dignify the insecurity that woman goes through when she is at the cycle.
-Okay!
+Yes that is the word mostly so called responsible people use instead of saying or asking about periods/menstruation/monthly hormonal cycle of women.
+As there is no “time of the day/hour/minute/moment” to address men’s hormonal cycle so, the special constructive phrase is used by the society only for women.
+It provides unquestionably a ‘special’ attention to address woman, particularly woman’s sexuality.
+It makes her to recall the reproduction capability which is thought to be her sole responsibility in the society and for which she had been always kept sensitively for almost whole of her lifetime.
+The early thought is, reproduction pays no economic influence that only production does!
+Alright!
+Even I won’t prolong the radical issues by saying that, ‘menstruation is such a pain in the ass, I should have been a boy instead!’
+I would rather dignify the insecurity that every woman goes through when she is at the cycle.
 Leave it!
-It can be a family problem, an unsettled mental state, or may be it’s not the right time for her.
-It is just an expression that she wants to give.
-It is her state of mind.
+It can be a family problem, an unsettled mental state, or may be it’s not the right time for her to have conversations.
+Sometimes, it mat be just an expression that she wants to give.
 Men, unfortunately, it is not always the ‘Time of the Month’ nor it is ‘Pre/post-menstrual Syndrome’.
 Sometimes, women just expect the guy to understand her ‘state of mind’ rather than just generalizing her problems with hormonal issues.
 She might be in need of mental support than physical.
 Isn’t it?

 Yeah sure it happens every month.
 It bothers.
 It has immense pain inside.
 Sometimes the pain is just intolerable.
-But it is not just PMS always.
-It is the lack of self-confidence that bothers her more.
-It is that red color that panics her, freaks her out.
+But it is not just PMS always that makes her untouchable.
+It can be the lack of self-confidence which bothers her more than bodily pain.
+It is the red color that panics her, freaks her out.
 It is her sleep cycle that she knows will be interrupted due to menstruation.
 It is the fear of public exposure.
 It is her anxiety and shame that she might lag behind in the competent world.
 It is indeed painful.
-It is not always a ‘biological pain’; it is a ‘mental soreness’.
-It is not about ‘elder son/only son’ issue, it is her biological identity crisis.
+It is not always ‘biological pain’; rather it is ‘mental soreness’.
 It is about social acceptance and uncertainty.
 She might be challenged psychologically, financially, might have phobia of getting married soon to an unknown person, and scared of being ‘adjusted’ with her so-called ‘new family’.
 I have never seen a girl without doubts whether she is established or not.
 A girl who knew every household yet had doubts on her cooking skills because the judgment is ultimately going to save her marriage, although she was from a prominent marketer background yet had doubts on her own capability.
 It is not like she was born with doubts; it is the society who doubted since she had ever existed.